MinaProtocol/MIPs/MIPS/mip-zkapps.md

 account is created with a balance of 100 in the custom token.

 An account update using a custom token requires permission to use that token.
-In this example, the parent account is the the account id given by the public key `token_owner` and the token `default_token`;
+In this example, the parent account is the account id given by the public key `token_owner` and the token `default_token`;
 that account id owns `custom_token`.
 The permission `Parents_own_token` allows the new account to receive the minted